rtm/human-css/docs/pages/motivation.md

 basic computing principles of orthogonality, factoring, and composition are ignored.

-We have become addicted to CSS preprocessors which merely provide some basic syntactic sugar, and, more perniciously, promote bad design practices.
+We have become addicted to CSS preprocessors which provide largely unnecessary syntactic sugar, add complexity, and, more perniciously, promote bad design practices.
-Huge sets of rules with complex selectors bog down the browser.

 Each new page we write requires dozens or hundreds of new lines of CSS.
 Any UI change requires parallel changes to both HTML and CSS.